 The Gallery provides a public space for viewing recent works by students currently undertaking studies in the broad range of studio based courses offered within the College.
 In the case of competitive or sponsored exhibitions, work by students from other institutions can also form part of the Gallery's program.

-Gallery hours: Mon-Fri 10.00 am - 5.00 pm; Sat 1.00 pm - 5.00 pm.
-(During session time only.)
+Gallery hours: Mon-Fri 10.00 am - 5.00 pm (during session time only).
 Closed public holidays.